jagthedrummer/trace_graph/README.md

   repeat calls to a method will be marked with a count, and will be colored red on the png.

 * `show_arguments` - Either `true` or `false`.
 Default value is `false`.
 When `true` the arguments passed to each method call will be shown.
+(This doesn't work so well if there are lots of arguments or some very large ones...)

 * `show_return_values` - Either `true` or `false`.
 Default value is `false`.
 When `true` the return values from each method call will be shown.
+(This doesn't work so well for lots or large return values.)

 A robust tracer might look like this: